adnanhf/Munjul-App/README.md

 ### JAVA and SQL
 After all requirements satisfied, prepare a null project from Netbeans.
 Then import all file from this repository to your `Netbeans Projects` folder, then save it to:
 `Projects Folder/src/yourpackage/filename.java`.
-Don't forget to download the SQL file.
+Note that I lost my SQL files, it means you have to create your own database and work around the code to suit with it.